Diamond Sunrise

 • The High Council may override any interpretation by 2/3 vote

-• Interpretations must be documented in writing and circulated to Level 4 or higher members
+• Interpretations must be documented in writing and circulated to all members within 14 days

 • Precedents established by interpretation carry the force of this constitution unless formally overturned